 - Su Casa/Central American Martyrs Center (5045 S. Laflin): The Su Casa Catholic Worker House offers shelter and community to families experiencing homelessness and/or domestic violence.
 Requesting donations of shampoo, toilet paper, and disposable diapers; no clothing donations accepted.
-Adjacent Frieda’s Place soup kitchen and pantry (1434 W. 51st St.) is serving meals to go on Tuesday, 9–10am, and Thursday, 10 am–noon; the pantry distributes groceries on Sunday, 10am–noon.
+Adjacent Frieda’s Place soup kitchen and pantry (1434 W. 51st St.) open Sunday 10am–12pm and Tuesday 9–10am.
 Se habla español.

 - Trinity Resurrection United Church (9046 S. Mackinaw Ave.): Open Wednesday, 8:30am–10:30am.

 - UI Health Pilsen Food Pantry (1850 S. Throop St.): Open Monday–Friday, 10am–1:30pm.
 Se habla español.